Practical AI setup for brokers

 Broker action: Pick the bottleneck where AI could prove value fastest.

-Workbench action: Translate the workflow into inputs, safe preferences, review gates, and managed-service boundaries.
+Ouroboros action: Translate the workflow into inputs, safe preferences, review points, and managed-service boundaries.

-Deliverable: A scoped starter plan for inbox signal triage or another bounded workflow.
+Deliverable: A scoped starter plan for inbox review or another bounded workflow.

 Review gate: The broker confirms what should be classified, drafted, or escalated.

-Success signal: The office can name what got easier before expanding.
+Success looks like: The office can name what got easier before expanding.

 02

-Broker action: Bring the preferred AI client, files, examples, and office vocabulary.
+Broker action: Bring the preferred AI client, files, examples, and office wording.

-Deliverable: A usable AI workbench the broker can understand and refine.
+Deliverable: A working AI setup the broker can understand and adjust.

 Review gate: The broker sees what is editable and what stays governed.

-Success signal: The broker can run the starter workflow without feeling trapped in a vendor plugin.
+Success looks like: The broker can run the starter workflow without feeling trapped in a vendor plugin.

 03